wp-plugins/bootstrap-swipe-gallery/readme.txt

 * Must have Twitter Bootstrap 3 with Glyphicons.
 * Click on a gallery image and swipe through the pop-up.
-* Demo: www.ryankienstra.com/swipe-gallery
 * Images re-size for mobile devices.
 * Option to create pop-ups of all post and page images.
 * Light: Only sends 3 small files to the browser.
 Does nothing if there's no gallery.
-* Works with themes "Bootstrap Ultimate," "DevDmBootstrap3," "evolve," "Unite."
+* Works with themes "DevDmBootstrap3," "evolve," and "Unite."
 * Doesn't work with "Customizr," "Inkzine," and "Radiant."
 * Doesn't change the gallery on your page.
 Only creates a pop-up when you click.
 * Don't download if you need to be sure this works.
 This plugin is fast beacuse it uses your Glyphicons.
 You'll see if it works when you activate it and click on a gallery image, though.